easimon/maximize-build-space/README.md

 1. (Optionally) Removes unwanted preinstalled software

-This results in the space of the previously installed packages and the temp disk being available for your build job.
+This results in the space of the previously installed packages and the temp disk being available for your test and/or build job.

 ## Usage